Learn how to build closet shelves for any closet in your home. These DIY closet shelves are inexpensive and easy to customize for any size closet.

 In the end I decided the design on the far right above was the winner.
-There were plenty of low shelves/cubbies for storing all kinds of stuff, a long hanging bar, and a high shelf above it to use absolutely all of the vertical space to good use.
+There were plenty of low shelves/cubbies for storing all kinds of stuff, a long hanging bar, and a high shelf above it to put absolutely all of the vertical space to good use.

-Then I got to work on my DIY closet shelves!
+Once the design was decided, I got to work on my DIY closet shelves!

 First step, remove everything that was already in the closet including the closet rod, shelf, and shelf supports that were there before.
 I patched up the nail holes with spackle and then gave the whole closet including trim a fresh coat of white paint.